MEI Travel Banner Ad

 Carnival Cruise Line celebrated its 50th anniversary in 2022.
-In those five decades, Carnival’s Fun Ships have transformed from a cruise line associated with boozy partying to a company well respected for budget-friendly family vacations that offer a tremendous value.
+In the line’s five-plus decades, Carnival’s Fun Ships have transformed from a cruise line associated with boozy partying to a company well respected for budget-friendly family vacations that offer a tremendous value.

-Now more than two-dozen strong, Carnival’s fleet spans 25 years’ worth of ship hardware.
-While Carnival ships were once considered behemoth floating hotels, the past two decades of mega-ships from brands like Royal Caribbean or MSC Cruises tower in comparison.
+Now more than two-dozen strong, Carnival’s fleet spans over 25 years’ worth of ship hardware.
+While Carnival ships were once considered behemoth floating hotels, the past two decades of mega ships from brands like Royal Caribbean or MSC Cruises tower in comparison.
 Many of Carnival’s ships would be considered mid-sized by today’s standards.

 That doesn’t mean that Carnival doesn’t compete when it comes to onboard amenities.
-Newer ships feature attractions like a top-deck coaster and an onboard brewery.
-There’s also dining options from celebrity chefs like Emeril Lagasse and room categories that accommodate every configuration — even cabana-style patios, complete with hammocks.
+Newer ships feature attractions like a top-deck coaster and a large family waterpark.
+There are also dining options from celebrity chefs like Emeril Lagasse and Guy Fieri and room categories that accommodate every configuration — even cabana-style patios, complete with hammocks.
 Plus, the line’s signature friendly service endures, regardless of the age of the ship you’re sailing.

 Of course, ship size as well as interior design and at-sea offerings can vary from ship to ship.
 This guide to Carnival Cruise ships will give you a clearer idea of the size, age, and difference between ship classes across the fleet.